russross/s3fslite/README.md

         same thing for caching.
 You mount s3fslite, then you mount another layer on top of it that provides caching.

-    *   FuseCompress: Working on the same basic model as the others, this system promises to compress data for a file system that does not have direct support for compression.
+    *   Compression: FuseCompress works on the same basic model as the others, compressing data for a file system that does not have direct support for compression.

-    I have not tried these solutions, and would welcome reports about whether or not (or how well) they work.
+    I have not tried these solutions (I just googled for them), and would welcome reports about whether or not (or how well) they work.

 Source code tour